WicksGroup/AEOP_Josslyn/Proposal.md

 Sometimes, it is not possible to get direct data from a sample.
 Certain limiting elements of a sample can prove to be frustratingly obstructive.
-Therfore "Impedance matching" uses pressure-particle velocity graphs and position-time graphs to find the pressure of an unknown sample through the shock velocity properties of a known material.
+Therfore "Impedance matching" uses pressure-particle velocity graphs and position-time graphs to find the pressure of an unknown sample, through the shock velocity properties of a known material.
 This technique aids with shock mitigation strategies, determining the peak stress of explosives, and discovering vulnerabilities in detonation.

 To get the data needed to create the previously mentioned graph and Hugoniot line, different technologies are utilized.
-The SOP (Streaked Practical Pyrometer) is used to track the amount of photons to determine the temperature of a dynamically compressed material; this complements the Visar technology in identifying shock breakout in a sample.
+The SOP (Streaked Optical Pyrometer) is used to track the amount of photons to determine the temperature of a dynamically compressed material; this complements the Visar technology in identifying shock breakout in a sample.
 Another set of technology that is used are different laser systems, which are able to